boots-edu/textbook/source/text/1-typescript/variables.md

 Since a variable can take on many values, we might want to compare the value to something to see if it is the same, or greater than or less than.

-In typescript, we do this with:
+In TypeScript, we do this with:

 -   `===`: test if equal
 -   `!==`: test if not equal